AsianWeek: History

 On August 20, 2007, AsianWeek launched a completely redesigned version of their website that is no longer live as of April 2011.

-In March of 2008, the AsianWeek Foundation was launched as a sister entity for organizing among East Asians.
+In March 2008, the AsianWeek Foundation was launched as a sister entity for organizing among East Asians.
 In January 2009, AsianWeek ceased operations.

 The AsianWeek headquarters were located at 809 Sacramento Street in San Francisco's Chinatown, a building that had formerly housed "several different politically active Chinese American newspapers, in particular the Chung Sai Yat Po and the Chinese Nationalist Daily/Chinese Daily Post (Kuo Min Yat Po)" and in 2015 became the WWII Pacific War Memorial Hall museum initiated by Florence Fang.

 In 2023, the Fang family launched a searchable online database with content from past AsianWeek issues, following an extensive digitization effort.
 At the time there were no plans to restart the paper.

 Editorial Focus

 Asian Week provided “a documentary record of many important events that have affected the Asian American community.”

 Coverage of East Asian American issues included the killing of Vincent Chin, East Asian American college admissions, and quotas on Chinese students in competitive San Francisco school assignments.